-THR 332 Scene Study Workshop

-Advanced scene work.
+Scene Study Workshop Advanced scene work.
 Students work with a partner or group to present scenes from theater.
 Students use concepts learned in movement and speech to build believable characters and relationships.
 Prerequisite: THR 201, THR 202.

-Students study the art of creating a performance from the beginning.
-Study will focus on creative plot design and basic skit writing using improvisation and collaboration.
-Prerequisite: THR 201, THR 202.
+THR 401 Play Writing 3 Students study the art of creating a performance from the beginning.
+Study will focus on creative plot design and basic skit writing

-THR 406 Technical Production
+Technical Production